cesium-ml/baselayer/doc/extending.md

 #### Entry Point

 - The service should include a `main.py` file as its entry point.
-In that case, providing a `supervisor.conf` can be omitted and will be auto-generated, referring to `main.py`.
 - If the entry point differs, a `supervisord.conf` must be provided in the repository, pointing to the correct entry point.

 #### Project Metadata and Compatibility